All Episodes

 I'll try to be brief as possible, but there seems to be a connection from other experiences.

-When I was a child, I was an infant actually, and my mother, who has passed since, told me that I came close to dying.
+When I was a child, I was an infant, actually, and my mother, who has passed since, told me that I came close to dying.

-I couldn't accept things as they were and people told me.
+I couldn't accept things as they were.

-that has this new understanding or openness or whatever about life and about all these theories.
+And it seems like there's a connection with people that have near death, that has this new understanding or openness or whatever about life and about all these theories.

-No priest that I talk to can answer my questions As far as about the Bible, it's written a short time compared to the history of the Earth.
+As far as about the Bible, it's written a short time compared to the history of the earth.

-Well, what would be one of your questions?
+What would be one of your questions?

 Well, okay.

-I'm fascinated with stars and...
-All right, don't you, but no.
+Sorry, don't you, but no.

 Oh, okay, okay.

-It's just things like that.
+And it's just things like that.

 You have a near-death experience.

-There is something that nothing can change.
+There's something that nothing can change.

-The way you leave this world is designed for us by someone or something that truly loves
+The way you leave this world is designed for us by someone or something that truly loves us.

 When you pass from this world to the next world, it's a safe journey filled with love, hope, and the greatest possibilities of your spiritual identity.